Master of Arts (MA)

 - Master of Arts (thesis)

-Both degree types provide the academic foundations and supervised field experience for becoming a Board Certified Behavior Analyst (BCBA).
+This degree provides the academic foundations and supervised field experience for becoming a Board Certified Behavior Analyst (BCBA).
 Our LIDA program complies with existing standards for professional certification set by the Behavior Analyst Certification Board.

 We welcome students from a variety of backgrounds; students do not need to have an undergraduate degree in education.
 Most students take two courses per semester and graduate with a degree in Special Education in two years.

-Evening classes are offered at the main campus and the The Woodlands Center.
+Evening classes are offered at The Woodlands Center.
 Summer courses are offered in the late afternoons and early evenings.
-The Master of Education degree program may also be completed entirely at University Park.

 Hybrid (Online and Face-to-Face)